theopn/theopn.github.io/content/writing/2023-07-22-vim-ui-select.md

 ## The Problem

 Okay, enough of dissing Emacs, how is it relevant to the post?
-Here's the problem: I want want to avoid the Emacs keybinding situation in my Neovim configuration.
+Here's the problem: I want to avoid the Emacs keybinding situation in my Neovim configuration.
 I **only want to have keybindings that are easy to memorize** and **avoid having too many keybindings**.

 However, Neovim and its plug-in ecosystem offer far too many functionalities to easily achieve that.
 Let's use [`telescope`](https://github.com/nvim-telescope/telescope.nvim) as an example.
 Following is the list of features and keybindings that I frequently use.